If your PC is stuttering, crashing, or if you’re simply not seeing the performance you would expect from your GPU, it may be an overheating issue.

 Finding the direct source of a heating issue can be tricky, as there are many factors that can inhibit the GPU from properly dissipating its generated heat.

 Below are some methods that can help bring it down to normal operating temperatures.
+Be sure to also check out our in-depth guide on lowering your GPU temperature here.

 Open/Clean the Case